saravanabalagi/singularity_python/README.md

 ## Poetry Installation

-[Poetry](https://python-poetry.org/) should be installed and configured to create in-project venvs.
+[Poetry](https://python-poetry.org/) is a very useful dependency manager for Python, works similar to npm.

 1. Add poetry by building on top of `py38.sif` using [poetry.def](poetry.def).
-1. Make sure to configure `in-project` virtualenvs, this will save a file on the host at `~/.config/pypoetry/config.toml`
+1. If you need each project to have it's own dependencies neatly inside `.venv` directory, make sure to configure `in-project` virtualenvs.

     ```sh
     poetry config virtualenvs.in-project true
     ```
+    Since this will save a file on the host at `~/.config/pypoetry/config.toml`, it is sufficient that this is configured once per host machine.

 ## Tips